Cast On Designer Info

 - Name, Address, phone number and email address

 - Designs– Describe it and provide a sketch or if the item has been previously knit, a photograph.
 Since Cast On is an educational journal list any special techniques which are used in the garment, ie. short row shaping.
 For designs which use a specific stitch pattern, please provide photographs of swatches.
 List the sizes for the design.
+A minimum of four sizes are required where applicable.

 - Articles–Provide a detailed outline.
 Indicate where illustrations/photographs are required.
 The author provides the photographs for the article.